Romans 3 – Shortcode

 1. But now, the righteousness of God has been made known apart from the law, being testified of by the law and the prophets;

-2. even the righteousness of God through faith in Jesus the Anointed for all the men who believe.
-For there’s no distinction,
+2. even the righteousness of God through faith in Jesus the Anointed for all the men believing, for there’s no distinction,

 3. for all sinned and fall short of the glory of God,